-Money’s ranking of the best hospitals for bariatric surgery whittles down the glut of hospitals that provide weight-loss treatment into a list of 75 of the highest-quality institutions in the nation.
+Money’s ranking of the best hospitals for bariatric surgery whittles down the host of hospitals that provide weight-loss treatment into a list of 75 of the highest-quality institutions in the nation.

 Our methodological approach favors facilities that have received strong quality care and patient ratings from the federal Centers of Medicare & Medicaid Services (CMS) as well as accreditation in metabolic and bariatric care from the American College of Surgeons.

-Our data partners for this ranking were Denniston Data and Definitive Healthcare.
+Our data partner for this specialty list was Definitive Healthcare.
 We also relied on publicly available data from the ACS.

 Here’s a detailed look at how we arrived at our top 75 choices.